-Our Cincinnati campus is a historic and vibrant center for the education and training of liberal Judaism’s future leaders in our Rabbinical School and of scholars of all faiths in our School of Graduate Studies.
+Our Cincinnati campus is a historic and vibrant center for the education and training of liberal Judaism’s future leaders in our Rabbinical School and of scholars of all faiths in our Pines School of Graduate Studies.

 Our faculty includes internationally recognized scholars in a variety of fields of Jewish and interfaith studies.
 The Klau Library and Jacob Rader Marcus Center of the American Jewish Archives constitute one of the finest research collections and facilities in Judaica and Hebraica in the world.
 The Skirball Museum and Archaeology Center display hundreds of remarkable artifacts collected over the past century.
 Our campus is the home for HUC-JIR’s scholarly publications, including the HUC Press and Hebrew Union College Annual.
 HUC-JIR’s National Recruitment and Admissions Department, connecting with hundreds of college and high school students each year, is based in Cincinnati.
 Our Scheuer Chapel is the venue for worship and spiritual exploration.
 Through academic partnerships with the University of Cincinnati and Xavier University, and interfaith learning programs organized with Cincinnati’s religious and cultural institutions, our students have expanded opportunities for discovery.